vikrem/PocketMine-Hack/README.md

 # PocketMine Hacking

-This document details how I modified PocketMine, a very popular Unity Android game, to get me infinite gems, an in-game purchase which can normally only be obtained via in-game purchase.
+This document details how I modified PocketMine, a very popular Unity-based Android game, to get me infinite _gems_, an in-game currency which can normally only be obtained via in-game purchase.

 ![Hacked PocketMine](hacked_pocketmine.png)